A Comprehensive Guide on How to Dispose of a Mattress

 If you’re in California, retailers are actually required by law through the Used Mattress Recovery and Recycling Act to take back your old mattress for free when they deliver your new mattress to you (with exceptions).

-If your mattress is in great condition or you have a specialty style, like, say, memory foam, you might be able to resell it.
+If your mattress is in great condition or you own one that has a specialty style, like, say, memory foam, you might be able to resell it.

-First, though, do a thorough inspection to ensure that your mattress is in good condition.
+However, you have to do a thorough inspection first to ensure that your mattress is in good condition.
 Check for:

 Sites like eBay, Craigslist, or Facebook Marketplace are ideal for finding local buyers for your mattress.